Profile

 The Authorization Server should prompt the user for reauthentication.
 If it cannot reauthenticate the user, it must return an error, typically login_required.

 Typically for applications, Cross-Site Request Forgery (CSRF, XSRF) mitigation is done by cryptographically binding the value of this parameter with a browser cookie.
-This value is required on every call, but the hosted service does not use this value in any way, it is solely for use by the application.
+This value is required on every call, but the hosted service does not use it in any way.
+It is solely for use by the application.

-Doing so, the application can check and evaluate the value of the state parameter if it is correct or meets a specified criteria then perform expected actions or user journeys on the application-side.
+By doing so, the application can check and evaluate the value of the state parameter to determine if it is correct or meets a specified criteria, then perform expected actions or user journeys on the application side.

 access_type